OmarNaru1110/Habitaru/README.md

 3. Monitor your habit statistics to stay motivated.
 4. Reset the timer if you miss a day and want to start a new streak.

-## Contributing

-Contributions are welcome!
-If you'd like to contribute to Habitarau, please follow these steps:

-1. Fork the repository.
-2. Create a new branch for your feature or bug fix.
-3. Make your changes and submit a pull request.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Acknowledgments

-- Inspired by the need for a simple and effective habit tracker.